A Comparison of Metrics for the Identification of Partisan Gerrymandering: Preliminaries

 \begin{definition} Let $\lambda$ be some fixed positive constant.
 A \textit{weighted wasted vote} is the same as a wasted vote for votes for the losing party, but votes for the winning party above the majority count for $\lambda$ of a vote rather than one vote.
 In a district $i$, we let $WWD_i(\lambda)$ be the number of weighted wasted Democratic votes and $WWR_i(\lambda)$ be the number of weighted wasted Republican votes, each with weight $\lambda$. \end{definition}

 \begin{remark} To see the rationale behind weighting votes, take the example of $\lambda = 2$.
 Say a district is won with $70\%$ of the vote.
-Then, under the normal efficiency gap, $20\%$ of the votes were wasted.
+Then, under the normal efficiency gap, $20\%$ of the votes for the winning party were wasted.
 However, technically, only $30\%$ of the vote was required to win, since the other party received $30\%$.
-Thus, we should vote each wasted vote twice, since $40\%$ of the vote was really wasted. \end{remark}
+Thus, we should count each wasted vote for the winning party twice, since $40\%$ of their vote was really wasted. \end{remark}

 \begin{example} Take a district $i$ where the Democratic party wins.
 Then, we have the following two equations: If the Republican party wins, the equations are reversed. \end{example}

 \begin{remark} Note that the standard wasted votes $WD_i$ and $WR_i$ given in Definition~\ref{standard waste} are equivalent to $WWD_i(1)$ and $WWR_i(1)$, respectively, in the above definition. \end{remark}